grip-on-software/monetdb-import/Database_structure.md

         that brought the commit to the master branch.
 This is NULL for commits whose originating branch cannot be deduced, such as for Subversion repositories.
+    -   **team_id** - INT - reference to tfs_team.team_id: The team of
+        the developer that made the commit.
+This is NULL if we cannot determine in which team the developer was creating the commit.

 -   **vcs_developer**: User names from VCS commits.
 The same developer